 No matter your favorite music genre or taste, many music events and great live performances take place in Victoria’s capital year-round.
 To get to the festivals, why not use public transportation?
-Your guide to getting around Melbourne can be found here.
 But before participating in any music fest in the city, be sure to leave your belongings at Bounce luggage storage in Melbourne.
 You don’t want to be burdened by too many bags while attending a concert or music event.

 The best music festivals in Melbourne in 2022